QuickBooks Desktop configuration

 Finally, configure the AccountingLink Sync Preferences, to control how these items are mapped and synchronized during the export process.

-Learn more about importing CSI or NAHB codes into QuickBooks Desktop here.
+Learn more about importing CSI or NAHB codes into QuickBooks Desktop.

-Service items in QuickBooks must not have a resource identifier, such as material, labor, equipment, sub, or other.
+Service items in QuickBooks do not need to have a resource identifier, such as material, labor, equipment, sub, or other.
 Instead, resources must be set up as classes in QuickBooks.

 For example: